thomassvensen/EnumeratedLogger/README.md

 ## Release notes

+### 1.1.1
+ * This fixes the duplicated logging of the enum name, logging the enum integer id was the desired behaviour.
+(Thanks you @estien !)

 ### 1.1.0
  * Added ability to specify log class via type parameter (...Log&lt;T&gt;(msg)).
  * Added [LogToConsole] attribute to easily get log output when running tests.